IBM-Bluemix-Docs/third-party/software-define-details.md

 1. Go to the [{{site.data.keyword.cloud_notm}} console](https://cloud.ibm.com/partner-center/sell/){: external}, and click **Sell** > **Products**.
 2. Select the software version that you want to onboard.
-3. From the Details tab, import the version of your product CRN name.
+3. From the Details tab, import the version of your product CRN.

   The CRN value must be immutable and can’t change during the lifecycle of the product that it refers to.
   {: important}